qwertyuu/SMSenger-Bridge/README.md

 # SMSenger Bridge

+## Prerequisites

+- A Twilio account with a static 2-way SMS-enabled phone number (the Account SID and Auth token ready for you to use)
+- A Facebook Messenger account

 ## Install instructions
+I assume you know how to download/clone the repository.

 First, create a virtualenv at the root of the project.
-I assume you know how to download/clone the repository.
+(Optional)
 ```
 cd /project/path/SMSenger-Bridge
 virtualenv .
 ```

-Activate the virtualenv
+Activate the virtualenv (Optional)
 ```
 ./Scripts/activate
 ```